jonathanslenders/pymux-test/README.rst

 - When several clients are attached to the same session, each client can watch a different window.
 When clients are watching different windows, every client uses the full terminal size.
 - Support for 24bit true color.
-(Disabled by default.)
+(Disabled by default: not all terminals support it.
+Use the ``--truecolor`` option at startup or during attach in order to enable it.)

 About the performance: